 The team was expected to lose the World Series to the dominant Philadelphia Athletics, who had a Hall of Fame pitching staff and a $100,000 infield.
 The A’s ace, Chief Bender, called the Braves “bush league.”

 Back in Boston, the Royal Rooters paraded to the field in Indian dress.
 They sang their fight song “Tessie” throughout Game 3, unnerving the A’s pitchers.
-Braves Catcher Hank Gowdy won the game with a 12th inning walk-off homerun, the only dinger of the series.
+Braves catcher Hank Gowdy won the game with a 12th inning walk-off homerun, the only dinger of the series.
 (Gowdy, by the way, was the only Major League Baseball player to fight in both World War I and World War II.)

 The losing manager, Connie Mack, was gracious in defeat.
 “A great team,” he said.
 “One of the greatest.
 It had great spirit and just wouldn’t be beaten.”

 With thanks to The Boston Braves, 1871-1963, by Harold Kaese.
 Find out more about the Braves at the Boston Braves Historical Association.
 This story was updated in 2022.

 […] lived two blocks from Hall of Famer Rabbit Maranville, the Boston Braves shortstop who gave him a glove and tips on how to play the […]

 […] He was born on a farm in 1871 in North Brookfield.
 He played for the Boston Beaneaters (later the Braves) from 1896 to 1899, growing increasingly erratic.
 He would disappear for days.
 He suddenly slapped […]

 […] to legend, the Protestant owners of the Boston Red Stockings (later the Braves) asked him to change his name to ‘Rourke.’
 He […]